Posterior nasal packing

 - Is it disseminated intravascular coagulopathy (DIC) - is the patient septic, or had major surgery or trauma, or is there active cancer?

 - For anticoagulated patients with severe bleeding, you should discuss the need for rapid reversal of anticoagulation or conversion to unfractionated heparin.

 - Always prescribe analgesia - your patient is in significant discomfort

 - If analgesia is not effective, discussion with a senior or anaesthetist, a small dose of benzodiazepine may be warranted

 - Prescribe broad spectrum antibiotics to reduce the chances of sinusitis/toxic shock syndrome.

 - Packs are likely to need to stay in for >24 hour

-- Talk to your patient - this is emotionally and physically traumatic
+- Talk to your patient about the plan and reassure them - this is emotionally and physically traumatic

 * We recommend air for the Foley catheter as 1) it is being used as an airway device; 2) the pressure applied is more consistent; 3) there is less confusion since air is also used for Rapid Rhino packs.